gkcng/vertex-deepspeed/README.md

 1. A [template](examples/deepspeed-template) DeepSpeed container to be customized with your code.
 Fill in your training code in `deepspeed_train.sh` and build the container.
 1. A fully functioning [example](examples/deepspeed-chat) executing a single fine tuning epoch with LLMs like OPT-125m and Llama-2.
 The code is adopted from [DeepSpeed-Chat](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat), specifically, [Step-1 Supervised Fine Tuning](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/training/step1_supervised_finetuning).
 DeepSpeed-Chat is a general system framework for enabling an end-to-end training experience for ChatGPT-like models.
 It uses other popular model development libraries like `datasets`, `sentencepiece`, `accelerate`, and `transformers`.
 See the [README](examples/deepspeed-chat/README.md) on which part of the code to bring over.
-1. The basic [ssh-only](examples/deepspeed-template) multi-node set up without DeepSpeed and its dependencies.
-Use this template for your own multi-node training development on Vertex AI.
+1. The basic [ssh-only](examples/ssh-only) multi-node set up without DeepSpeed and its dependencies.
+Use this template for multi-node development with inter-node ssh access on Vertex AI.
 The out of the box script will build and deploy without any training code.
 Deploy it with `enable_web_access=True` to verify the inter-node communication.
 The deployed cluster will be in an idle state for inspection and debugging.
 The `nodes` file in the home directory contains the hostnames of the cluster.

 ## Instructions